Nespelem people

-The Nespelem people belong to one of twelve aboriginal Confederated Tribes of the Colville Indian Reservation in eastern Washington.
+The Nespelem people are a Native American people in eastern Washington.
+They are an Indigenous people of the Northwest Plateau.
+Today, Nespelem people are enrolled in the Confederated Tribes of the Colville Reservation, a federally recognized tribe.

 They lived primarily near the banks of the Nespelem River, an Upper Columbia River tributary, in an area now known as Nespelem, Washington, located on the Colville Indian Reservation.

-Alternate spellings include Nespelim or Nespilim.
+Alternate spellings of their name include Nespelim or Nespilim.

 Ethnography

-The Nespelem are considered Interior Salish, a designation that also includes the Okanagan, Sinixt, Wenatchi, Sanpoil, Spokan, Kalispel, Pend d'Oreilles, Coeur d'Alene, and Flathead peoples.
+The Nespelem are an Interior Salish people, a designation that also includes the Okanagan, Sinixt, Wenatchi, Sanpoil, Spokan, Kalispel, Pend d'Oreilles, Coeur d'Alene, and Flathead peoples.

-Ross classifies Nespelem as one of the Okanagan tribes, while Winans classifies them as part of the Sanpoil.
+Ross classified Nespelem as one of the Okanagan tribes, while William Parkhurst Winans classified them as part of the Sanpoil.

 In 1905, the United States Indian Office counted 41 Nespelim; in 1910, the census counted 46; in 1913, after a survey, the Office of Indian Affairs counted 43.

 Contact with European settlers

 British colonialist and explorer David Thompson, on behalf of the North West Company in 1811, described several of the Native American tribes that he encountered while traveling along the Upper Columbia river (in present-day Canada and Washington State), thence along a tributary of the same river, the Sanpoil River, and continuing in places along the Pacific Northwest.
 In the Upper Columbia he mentions the Inspaelis [sic], being the Nespelem tribe, who warmly welcomed him and his party.
 As his interpreters, he made use of two Sanpoil scouts, who spoke a dialect of the Salishan tongue.